cvdsfif/typizator-handler/README.md

 In your handler, `HandlerProps` will contain a field with the contents of the listed secrets in the same order as above.

+### SES client injection

+If you want to use AWS mail sending capacities in your lambdas, you can make the container pre-inject the client to the `sesClient` property of `HandlerProps`.
+To do it, it's enough to set to `true` the `sesClient` prop for the `lambdaConnector` used to connect the lambda function.
+Note that the client will automatically be connected to the main AWS region of the stack.

 ## Tests